cassiozen/mithryn-ttrpg/players guide.md

 Scores at the extremes are evident to those around you:

-At the low end (2 or 1), others might see you as sluggish, always a half-step behind (AGI); looking as though a stiff wind could knock you over (STR); fumbling with tools and knocking things over when you meant to be careful (FIN); missing the obvious or trusting the wrong person at the worst time (INS); speaking in a way that fails to hold attention, your presence fading soon after (WIL); or staring at a simple map as if it’s written in a foreign tongue (KNO).
+At the low end (2 or 1), others might see you as sluggish, always a half-step behind (AGI); looking as though a stiff wind could knock you over (STR); fumbling with tools and knocking things over when you meant to be careful (FIN); missing the obvious or trusting the wrong person at the worst time (INS); or speaking in a way that fails to hold attention, your presence fading soon after (WIL).

-At the high end (11 or 12), you might be seen as impossibly quick, always in the right place before anyone else reacts (AGI); built like a fortress wall (STR); deft and sure-handed, as if you could thread a needle in the dark (FIN); uncanny in how you read people and places, spotting what no one else notices (INS); magnetic in presence, drawing eyes and commanding attention without effort (WIL); or a well of knowledge, recalling facts and connections effortlesly (KNO).
+At the high end (11 or 12), you might be seen as impossibly quick, always in the right place before anyone else reacts (AGI); built like a fortress wall (STR); deft and sure-handed, as if you could thread a needle in the dark (FIN); uncanny in how you read people and places, spotting what no one else notices (INS); magnetic in presence, or drawing eyes and commanding attention without effort (WIL).

 To assign your ability scores, distribute the following numbers between your attributes:  5, 6, 6, 7, 8, 10.
 Then, write them down on your character sheet.